XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-with-python-sdk.md

 cta_text: Build Apps
 ---

-# Get started using Python
+# Get Started Using Python

 This tutorial walks you through the basics of building an XRP Ledger-connected application using [xrpl-py](https://github.com/xpring-eng/xrpl-py), a [Python](https://www.python.org) library that makes it easy to integrate XRP Ledger functionality into your apps.